 If you are lucky enough, you will never have to depend on an emergency radio for survival.
 However, as a prepper, it is better to be safe than sorry.

 The best emergency radio for preppers is the ones that give you multiple power source options and reliable radio frequencies no matter the situation.
-It's mainly to help you stay updated with alerts and warnings, to keep you and your loved ones safe.
+It provides you with updated alerts and information to keep you safe.

 Preppers also want to include as many qualities as possible, which makes it an essential pick to keep as a part of your survival bug-out bag for emergencies.
 Communication is one of the top priorities during an emergency event or a fight for survival.